Census Data for Washington ...

 - More information on this topic and the changes between the 2000 Census and the 2010 Census can be found in the section for our Census-to-Census Observations ... (see below).

 Housing Units ...

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Washington and you need to be careful when comparing values between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Washington and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Sauk County ...

-The Town of Washington is located in Sauk County.
+The community of Washington is located in Sauk County<4>.

 For more information, please visit our Census Page for Sauk County.

 When the Census Bureau takes a census count (or enumeration) for Washington, they start by specifying the boundaries of the area to be counted.
 This area (or sampling area) is a polygon and its shape can be quite complex - it may or may not match the geographical boundaries of Washington.
 It's important to note that from one Census to the next, the shape and location of the polygon can change.